opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ### Model support

-As of OpenSearch 2.4, the model serving framework only supports text embedding models without GPU acceleration.
+As of OpenSearch 2.4, the model-serving framework only supports text embedding models without GPU acceleration.

 ### Model format